jaredgorski/nodehog/README.md

 ```

 ## Usage
 This program can be used to create scheduled stress tests on a given target.
-Use cases include testing program performance under max CPU load, testing recovery from max CPU load, and testing virtual autoscaling features such as the Kubernetes horizontal pod autoscaler.
+Use cases include testing program performance under max CPU or Memory load, testing recovery from max load, and testing virtual autoscaling features such as the Kubernetes horizontal pod autoscaler.

 ### Parameters
 - **Type:** The type of resource to stress _(memory | cpu)_